santisq/PowerShellKusto/docs/en-US/Invoke-KustoIngestFromStorage.md

 Invoke-KustoIngestFromStorage $uri -Table myTable -Database myDb -IgnoreFirstRecord
 ```

-This example demonstrates how you can ingest into `myTable` directly from a Storage Account using a SAS Key and URI link.
+This example demonstrates how you can ingest into `myTable` directly from a Storage Account
+using a SAS Key and URI.

 ### Example 3: Ingest a local Json